nickfrosty/website_nuxt/content/articles/dev/redirect-http-to-https-force-https-with-htaccess.md

 ### htaccess on Apache

-The [Apache server](https://www.apache.org/) software has been around forver.
+The [Apache server](https://www.apache.org/) software has been around forever.
 Basically since the beginning of the internet.
 Tons of websites run on an Apache server.
 Being so old, htaccess files were originally designed for Apache servers.
 So these files work flawlessly with Apache.
 All you need is the correct `mod_rewrite` module installed on your Apache server, and you are ready to create and edit your .htaccess file.
 Lucky for us all, Apache comes with the `mod_rewrite` module installed and enabled.

 Apache servers will usually work out of the box with htaccess configurations.
-All child directories will use the parent direcory's htaccess file for itself.
+All child directories will use the parent directory's htaccess file for itself.
 Easy day.

 ### htaccess on LiteSpeed or OpenLiteSpeed